Steven Warwick

 Steven Warwick: Figuring Space (on the Mezzanine) is a special, two-day project from the Berlin-based artist, including the premiere of a new audiovisual performance with texts by Elevator to Mezzanine, written in collaboration with media theorist DeForrest Brown Jr., and a performance-lecture-reading with writer Nora Khan.

-Here, Warwick remixes unreleased sound with material from Nadir, his 2016 release that fuses reflective poetics with diaristic snapshots and fragmented melodies recorded during a residency in Los Angeles.
+Here, Warwick remixes unreleased material with tracks from Nadir, his 2016 release that blends reflective poetics with diaristic snapshots and fragmented melodies, recorded during a Los Angeles residency.
 Loops and rhythms are stretched out in real time, with a focus on the human voice.
-The work captures the tensions, unease and uncertainty in a contemporary setting—presented alongside three new E-M texts for Lampo about modern intimacy and millennial culture.
-The event also features dancer Benjamin Wardell.
+The work captures the tensions, unease, and uncertainty in a contemporary setting—presented alongside three new E-M texts for Lampo about modern intimacy and millennial culture.
+The performance features dancer Benjamin Wardell.

-Steven Warwick (b.1981, Boston, England) is an artist, musician and writer based in Berlin.
-His practice includes durational performance installations, plays and films, using the construction of situations and language.
-He also makes music as Heatsick and under his own name—the latest release, Nadir, appeared recently on PAN.
+Steven Warwick (b.1981, Boston, England) is an artist, musician, and writer based in Berlin.
+His practice includes durational performance installations, plays, and films.
+He also makes music as Heatsick and under his own name.
 He has exhibited and performed throughout North America and Europe at venues including Exile Galerie, Berlin; ICA, London; the Modern Institute, Glasgow; MoMA/PS1, New York; MUTEK, Montreal; the Schinkel Pavillon, Berlin; New Theater, Berlin; and Unsound Festival, Krakow.
-His writings have appeared in Texte zur Kunst, Urbanomic and Electronic Beats.
+His writings have appeared in Texte zur Kunst, Urbanomic, and Electronic Beats.

 Presented in partnership with Rebuild Foundation

 Artist Talk: Writer Nora Khan and Steven Warwick present Fear Indexing the X-Files (Primary Information).
 In this joint lecture and performance reading, they analyze key episodes of the television series to address the evolving climate of fear during the Clinton-Bush years, which also marked the birth of the commercial internet and a new era of networked communication.
-Khan and Warwick share their research, featuring images, clips and ephemera.
+They share their research, featuring images, clips, and ephemera.
 Lampo Annex, Monadnock Building, 53 W. Jackson Blvd. #1656.
 Friday, December 1, 6 p.m.

 Supported by the Carl & Marilynn Thoma Art Foundation